jadrs/biotracker/README.md

 * **--k-subsample-factor** (default: 1)

 Subsample the input track by taking each K_SUBSAMPLE_FACTOR points for estimation.

-Curvature estimation is based on estimating the mean curvature of the circles that pass through three consecutive points.
+To estimate the mean curvature of a track, we take all sequences of three consecutive points along a track and fit a circle on them.
+The mean curvature for a track is the mean of the curvatures of such circles.
+Setting K_SUBSAMPLE_FACTOR to a value higher than 1 will consider 1 out every K_SUBSAMPLE_FACTOR points in the sequence (and thus a coarse resolution)

 ### Example